Developer-Linus/Digital_Learning_Resources_Management_API/README.md

 ### Overview
  The Digital Learning Resources Management API is designed to simplify the process of organizing and retrieving digital learning resources.
 It addresses the common problem of losing track of valuable resources, allowing users to store, manage, and access materials in a centralized database.
 The API enables users to add, update, retrieve, and delete resources, as well as track progress, bookmark favorite materials, and access a learning log.
 By providing a streamlined way to manage digital learning resources, this API aims to help users achieve their learning goals efficiently and effectively.
 ### Features
 The Digital Learning Resources Management API is designed to provide a comprehensive platform for managing digital learning resources.
 The API supports a range of features that enable users to create, read, update, and delete resources, as well as track their learning progress and interact with the resources in a meaningful way.
+The features of the project include:

 #### 2.1.
 Resource Management
 2.1.1 **Create Resource**: Users can create new resources, including text-based content, images, videos, and other file types. <br>